maxemontio/promegram/README.md

 ## Features
 1. Sending alerts by one
 2. Button, which allows you to set silence (by instance and alertname values) and expire it then
-3. No need to type /start or something to launch, it will send messages to set chat until it is alive
+3. No need to type /start or something to launch, it will send messages to until it is alive

 ## Alertmanager config
 ```yaml